 # # #

-If you are an investigator or a reporter who has benefited from this work—or just another obsessed Bitfinex follower—please consider making a small donation via Patreon.
+If you are an investigator or a reporter who has benefited from this work—or just another obsessed Bitfinex follower—please consider making a donation via Patreon.